 Recovery practices are essential for keeping you refreshed and injury-free—but they don’t have to be complicated or expensive.
-When yoga classes or massage appointments don’t fit your schedule, and when stretching alone isn’t cutting it, try these easy recovery tips at home!
+When yoga classes or massage appointments don’t fit your schedule (or budget!), and when stretching alone isn’t cutting it, try these easy recovery tips at home!

 Choose a foam roller with a smoother surface (rather than hard ridges and knobs) and a medium foam density.
 These are great for general soreness and won’t aggravate your muscles if used often.

 Use a tennis or lacrosse ball for specific tight spots in your legs, glutes, or back muscles.
 Lower your body weight onto the ball either on the floor or against a wall, then move around until you find the area with tension.
 Move against the ball to work out knots and break up connective tissues that have gotten “stuck” while running.
 Start with a tennis ball, and move up to a lacrosse ball if you need more pressure.

 When struggling with sore arches or plantar fasciitis, rolling your foot along a cylinder can be a major pain reliever.
 Unlike a ball which will pinpoint one specific area of the tissue at a time, a cylinder will disperse the weight and stretch it out more evenly.

 Epsom salt bath